Skip to main content

 What Is the Mechanistic Link between Testosterone and Hepatic Lipid Metabolism?

-The beneficial effects of therapy on non-alcoholic fatty liver disease (NAFLD) are rooted in the hormone’s direct and indirect influence on lipid and glucose metabolism.
+The beneficial effects of testosterone replacement therapy on non-alcoholic fatty liver disease (NAFLD) are rooted in the hormone’s direct and indirect influence on lipid and glucose metabolism.
 Low testosterone levels in men are strongly correlated with insulin resistance, a key driver in the pathogenesis of NAFLD.

 Insulin resistance in adipose tissue leads to increased lipolysis, releasing a flood of free fatty acids into the circulation.
 These fatty acids are taken up by the liver, where they are either oxidized or esterified into triglycerides.
 When the rate of triglyceride synthesis exceeds the rate of oxidation and export via very-low-density lipoproteins (VLDL), fat accumulates, leading to steatosis.